-With the flush chain unhooked, the only thing keeping the flapper in place will be the two “arms” that are looped over a post at the bottom of the overflow tube.
+The main thing keeping the flapper in place will be the two “arms” attached to a post at the bottom of the overflow tube.
 This assembly works as a hinge that allows the flapper to open and close during flush.
-To remove the flapper:
+To unhook the flapper, try these methods:

-- If your flapper has open loops on its arms, it must be unclipped from the post at the base of the overflow tube.
+- If your flapper has open loops on its arms, unclip them from the post at the base of the overflow tube.
 To do this, hold down the post with one hand while gently prying upwards on the flapper’s arm with your other hand.
 The flapper should come free from the post.
 Then, repeat this process on the other side and the flapper can be completely removed.